voxic/multi-odl-demo/odl_design_doc v2.md

-# Operational Data Lake (ODL) with MongoDB Atlas - Design Document
+# Operational Data Layer (ODL) with MongoDB Atlas - Design Document

 ## Executive Summary

-This document outlines the design for a demo Operational Data Lake using MongoDB Atlas as the target data platform.
+This document outlines the design for a demo Operational Data Layer using MongoDB Atlas as the target data platform.
 The architecture demonstrates real-time data synchronization from a MySQL operational system through Kafka-based CDC to multiple MongoDB Atlas clusters, showcasing data transformation and tiered storage patterns.

 ## Architecture Overview